-In my art I explore the presence of the digital age and it’s ongoing impact on the fabric of our contemporary lifestyle.
-I am concerned with diverse subjects as spiritualism, environmentalism and the ever expanding realm of technology.
-My work reproduces familiar visual cues and arranges them into densely textured representations.
+My art explores the ongoing presence of the digital age and its impact on the fabric of our contemporary lifestyle.
+My work connects with spiritualism, environmentalism and the ever expanding realm of technology.
+I establish familiar visual cues regarding time and place and arrange them into densely textured representations.

-Often times themes are combined into a collage of technology set against natural world imagery, that are often embellished with compositional details.
-The juxtaposition of past and future establishes a dream-like quality and suggests an other worldly realm out of time.
+Often times themes are combined of man-made objects set against natural world imagery that are often embellished with symbolic details.
+The juxtaposition of past, present and future establishes a dream-like quality and suggests an other worldly realm out of time.

-I start the process with a sketch and then work in the computer with my photography for digital colleges.
-Although there may not always be visual similarities between a series, they are all linked by recurring social concerns.
-The subject matter of each piece determines the colors, makeup and the objects and images used to create it.
+I start the process with a sketch and then work in the computer with my photography for digital colleges and on my workbench for assemblage pieces.
+Although it may not be always readily apparent, each series is linked by recurring concerns.
+The subject matter of each piece determines the colors, makeup, objects and images used to create it.

 Each series often consists of multiple works grouped around specific themes and meanings.
 I consistently research varied topics creating new areas of interest from which arises the next work.

 Vincent Mattina is a mixed media artist who integrates digital and found-objects art into mixed media assemblages.
 His richly detailed work transports you to an alternate reality where science, nature and spirituality evolve.
 His distinctive personal style emanates a surreal and mysterious quality that evokes the spirit and atmosphere of another reality.